auth0/docs/articles/appliance/appliance-overview.md

 You will be asked to set up a Dev/Test (non-Production) environment, as well as a Production environment.

 For the Production environment, the number of virtual machines required to host the Auth0 Appliance depends on the expected traffic and the desired availability.
-In some scenarios, a single node is sufficient.
 For a highly-available configuration, the Production environment requires a minimum of three network load-balanced Appliance instances and one for the Dev/Test (non-Production) environment (which also does *not* required any special load balancing logic/sticky sessions).